Below, find links to the optional patinas available on the Apron portion of our copper sinks.

 Our weathered patina has so much character and will be unique on every sink.
 Slight color variations and patterning will designate your sink as a one of a kind.
 No two are quite alike.

 Our topcoat on the apron of every sink has been specifically designed to be scratch resistant.
 We put up to 6 coats on the aprons of our sinks.
 We use a catalyzed topcoat that is resistant to virtually any solvent.
 Again, this is only done on the vertical apron portion of the sink.
-The topcoat is often invisible and has a satin to semigloss sheen.
+The topcoat is a relatively high sheen that enhances the look of the hand work done by Lori.
 Our experience tells us that our finish is quite durable.
 That being said, no top coat is indestructible.
 Much like a car finish, you can scratch it on day one, or you can go 10 years without a scratch.
 Neither would be under warranty with the car factory nor with my sink.
 90% of past apron damage has been caused by tool belts used by workers in the home.

 This is basically a patina with a cloudy caramel brown with a touch of black pattern.
 This patina is a very time consuming multi step process.
 The original weathered patina (top of page) will have a mottled look.
 This patina has swirls and cloud like patterns.
 I would figure at least a week for this patina - more time required in the winter months.